-These are the shortest of the bunch, usually with single flowers up to 5cm across.
-They flower profusely and regular dead heading is best to keep them flowering all year.
-They will form a dome of flowers in pots as small as 5lt /7” and or stunning in groups.
+These are the shortest of the bunch, usually with single flowers up to 5 cm across.
+They flower profusely and regular dead heading is best to keep them flowering all season.
+They will form a dome of flowers in pots as small as 5lt /7” and are stunning in groups.
 Best to pinch out the growing tips twice before leaving to flower.
 Several nurseries have collections of these and they are well worth a try.
 Varieties like Starwars can be found in tuber form in packets in early spring.

 Lilliput dahlias Xl dahlias

-With all of these regular feeding with Tomato food when buds start to form will really pay off.
+With all of these regular feeding with tomato food when buds start to form will really pay off.
 Once the frosts come, the pots can be allowed to dry and placed in a shed or cold green house to over winter.
-Even moving them against wall should do the trick.
+Even just moving them against a wall may do the trick.